CardiacModelling/pcpostprocess/CONTRIBUTING.md

 ## Developer installation

-**TODO: Once there is a "user" way to install, move the git clone etc. information here.**
+**TODO: Once there is a "user" way to install, move the git clone etc. information here #105.**

 ```
 pip install -e .[test]